-To help homeowners with their curb appeal potential, Zillow Digs, the real estate site’s portal for décor and home improvement inspiration, recently conducted a survey in which they asked interior design experts and real estate professionals for their top 10 exterior fixes.
-“Whether you’re getting ready to sell, or you’re just looking to add a little extra pizazz to your home’s exterior, boosting your curb appeal can be quicker and easier than you might expect, you just have to pick the right projects,” says Kerrie Kelly of Kerrie Kelly Design Lab, a Zillow Digs expert.
+“Whether you’re getting ready to sell, or you’re just looking to add a little extra pizazz to your home’s exterior, boosting your curb appeal can be quicker and easier than you might expect, you just have to pick the right projects,” says Kerrie Kelly of Kerrie Kelly Design Lab.
 “Many of these quick-fix projects can be done in an afternoon, and without professional help.
 But be careful—anything that requires electrical work, fencing, or major landscaping are best left to the experts.”

-First on your to-do list should be the front door—use it to greet any potential buyers.
+First on your to-do list should be the front door—use it (with the right front door colors) to greet any potential buyers.
 “Let your front door speak to your home’s style with a new coat of paint,” says Kelly.
 “A beautiful front door color can completely refresh your home.”
 You can go with a tried-and-true classic like black or charcoal, or pick a bold hue like bright red or yellow.

 It’s all about the details, so if your mailbox looks like it’s going to topple over or is rusty, it might be time to bring a new one in.

 “Replace your street numbers,” says Christina Salway of 11211 Interior Design.
 “Don’t underestimate the impact of little details like swapping out junky old street numbers for something fresh and modern.
 It can be transformative and only takes about $15 and 15 minutes!”
-The same can be said for door hardware (doorknobs and door knockers) and porch or entry lighting.
+The same can be said for door hardware (doorknobs and door knockers).

 Plants can breathe some life into a space and make it seem lived-in and well cared for.
 “Varying heights of annuals or perennials grouped together at either side of the walkway can make a huge statement for your curb appeal,” says Thee.